security-notes/infobyte-faraday-wiki/Usage.md

 The idea of the webshell is to be able to do actions directly from the web using ZSH as a console.
 You would be connected to your own shell (listening in loopback interface).
 Remember that you alse have to run Faraday QT or Faraday —gui=nogui so that the terminal for ZSH functions properly.

+Then, open a new tab from the webshell icon in the web UI's sidebar, and you should see the zsh shell up and running!

 #Features#
 ##Database
 By default Faraday uses  a local file database.
 If you like to synchronize with others users you have to configure [CouchDB](CouchDB) to share information in real time.